dotnet/source-build/Documentation/eliminating-pre-builts.md

 </UsageData>
 ```

-With this ignore pattern in place, pre-built detection will not mark any .NET intermediate package as long as it confronts to the naming in the pattern.
+With this ignore pattern in place, pre-built detection will not mark any .NET intermediate package as long as it conforms to the naming in the pattern.

 In cases where a specific package needs to be excluded from pre-built detection (for example, to not block the introduction of changes until a source-build acceptable solution for the pre-built is provided), the developer can directly specify the name / version of the depedency: